New York State Teachers Retirement System Sells 1,558 Shares of Hilton Worldwide Holdings Inc. (NYSE:HLT)

-New York State Teachers Retirement System cut its holdings in Hilton Worldwide Holdings Inc. (NYSE:HLT – Free Report) by 0.6% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+New York State Teachers Retirement System trimmed its position in shares of Hilton Worldwide Holdings Inc. (NYSE:HLT – Free Report) by 0.6% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 258,700 shares of the company’s stock after selling 1,558 shares during the period.
-New York State Teachers Retirement System’s holdings in Hilton Worldwide were worth $47,107,000 at the end of the most recent reporting period.
+New York State Teachers Retirement System’s holdings in Hilton Worldwide were worth $47,107,000 as of its most recent SEC filing.

-Several other hedge funds have also added to or reduced their stakes in the business.
-Prime Capital Investment Advisors LLC lifted its stake in Hilton Worldwide by 4.4% in the fourth quarter.
-Prime Capital Investment Advisors LLC now owns 16,370 shares of the company’s stock worth $2,981,000 after purchasing an additional 694 shares during the last quarter.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Prime Capital Investment Advisors LLC raised its stake in shares of Hilton Worldwide by 4.4% during the fourth quarter.
+Prime Capital Investment Advisors LLC now owns 16,370 shares of the company’s stock valued at $2,981,000 after acquiring an additional 694 shares during the last quarter.
 Allworth Financial LP raised its stake in shares of Hilton Worldwide by 33.2% during the fourth quarter.
 Allworth Financial LP now owns 722 shares of the company’s stock valued at $131,000 after acquiring an additional 180 shares during the last quarter.
 Nilsine Partners LLC bought a new position in shares of Hilton Worldwide during the fourth quarter valued at about $240,000.
 International Assets Investment Management LLC raised its stake in shares of Hilton Worldwide by 19,454.9% during the fourth quarter.
 International Assets Investment Management LLC now owns 296,453 shares of the company’s stock valued at $53,981,000 after acquiring an additional 294,937 shares during the last quarter.
-Finally, Ballentine Partners LLC raised its stake in shares of Hilton Worldwide by 9.5% during the fourth quarter.
-Ballentine Partners LLC now owns 4,057 shares of the company’s stock valued at $739,000 after acquiring an additional 353 shares during the last quarter.
+Finally, Ballentine Partners LLC raised its stake in Hilton Worldwide by 9.5% in the fourth quarter.
+Ballentine Partners LLC now owns 4,057 shares of the company’s stock worth $739,000 after buying an additional 353 shares in the last quarter.
 95.90% of the stock is owned by institutional investors.

 Insider Activity